Jeanpseven/SocialMediaHackingToolkit/README.md

                             ╚═════╝ ╚══════╝╚═════╝ ╚══════╝╚══════╝ ╚═════╝
 <div align="center">
 <b>function clear() removed </b>
-lol we don`t need a clear on bruteforce script we will be like:
--uuh i found the password
+lol we don`t need a clear on bruteforce script\nwe will be like:\n-uuh i found the password\n*script clear function*\n-where is my pass??????
-*script clear function*
--where is my pass??????
 </div>

  <h6><p align="center">